WildlifeDatasets/wildlife-datasets/docs/tutorial_datasets.md

 Most of the datasets used in this library can be downloaded fully automatically either via a script or via a `dataset` module.
 However, some of them are require special handling as described in a [special page](../downloads).

 ### Using script
-You can use python scripts that are located in the `download` module.
+You can use Python scripts that are located in the `download` module.
 Each script can be used as follows:

     python3 macaque_faces.py